This Geek Life Blog logo, Live Your Geek

 George Lucas created a world I can get lost in.
 There is so much lore and I love that he has opened up his galaxy to others to contribute to his story, and allowed us all to make it our own.

 And speaking of characters, you gave us characters like Ahsoka Tano, who, for me, inspires me more than words can describe.
 The strength and resilience she exudes makes me want to be a better person.
-There are so many characters we fans can see ourselves in; and that is why it’s so important to continue creating diverse stories and points of view for the fans that appreciate the diversity in their own communities and world.
+There are so many characters we fans can see ourselves in; and that is why it’s so important to continue creating diverse stories and points of view for every fans to appreciate the diversity in their own communities and in the world.

-I also love that no matter how many times I watch the movies and television shows, the stories always, ALWAYS touch my heart.
-No matter how many times I watch it, I can never end Revenge of the Sith with dry eyes.
+I also love that no matter how many times I watch the movies and television shows, the stories always, ALWAYS, touch my heart.
+No matter how many times I watch it, I can never get through Revenge of the Sith with dry eyes.
 I don’t care how much hate is thrown at the last trilogy – I will never not cry when I see Carrie Fisher as General Leia one last time.
 Never.
-And I have never experienced these feelings with any other fandom.
+That’s what fandoms mean to so many of us and we should be able to share those feelings together.

-And I will die on the hill that says Episode One was amazing.
-And is relevant to the story.
+And of course I will always feel that Episode One was amazing.
+And that it is relevant to the overall story.

 I love the depth of the villains.
 The Dark Side.
 The Sith.
-But I’m often left wondering, ‘are they really the villains?’
+And I’m often left wondering, ‘are they really the villains?’

 Every single movie is relevant to the story.
-And every character has a right to tell their story.
+And every character has a right to add their story to the galaxy.
 Every.
 One.

 My Future with Star Wars